Morocco 2020

 Why?

-It's a really outstanding colorful country with excellent roads, interesting people and a very diverse nature.
-Perhaps it can be described as a perfect country for travelling, especially by motorbike.
 You can find here everything!
 There're motorways, ground and rocky roads, mountain serpentines and sand dunes of the Sahara, which are great to race by light enduro.
 Or one can also ride a camel if he or she hasn't got a motorbike. :)

 Today we have stayed the first overnight in the "blue city" Chefchaouen, which is located in the north-west of Morocco.
 The town was gorgeous!
 Especially medina (its old part) impressed us.